Construction Loans

 Loan Closing

-Once approved, you'll close on your construction loan.
-If purchasing land simultaneously, those funds will be disbursed at closing.
+Once approved, you’ll close on your construction loan.
+If you’re purchasing land simultaneously, those funds will be disbursed at closing.

 6